The Flat Tax Is Not Flat and the FairTax Is Not Fair

 But how can a system that punishes success and fosters class envy be considered "fair"?
 And why should it be considered "fair" that income is taxed "exactly once, as close as possible to its source"?
 Just because every American would pay the same rate under the Flat Tax doesn't necessarily make it a fair tax.
 Making the tax code less progressive is not enough.
 As Rothbard again explains,

-The flat-tax movement is part of a process by which the government and its allies have been able to split and deflect the tax protest movement from trying to lower the taxes of everyone, into trying to force everyone into paying some arbitrarily defined "fair share."
+It is no consolation to a wealthy person who is stripped of his money by the federal government that a poorer person is likewise relieved of his money by the same percentage.The flat-tax movement is part of a process by which the government and its allies have been able to split and deflect the tax protest movement from trying to lower the taxes of everyone, into trying to force everyone into paying some arbitrarily defined "fair share."

 One of the reasons FairTax supporters claim that their tax is fair is that it has a flat rate that everyone would pay.
 But the FairTax is about as flat as it is fair.
 I already mentioned that the FairTax includes a monthly rebate to offset the taxes paid on basic necessities.
 This "prebate" is based on the government poverty level and family size.
 Thus, although everyone would pay the same rate under the FairTax, the end result would be that some Americans would pay no taxes at all, some would have most of their taxes offset, and some would get more money back than they paid in taxes.
 This makes the FairTax an income redistribution scheme under the guise of tax reform.